One-a-Day...for the Heart: Dream a Little Dream

 Do you take note of your dreams?
 Usually, we don’t pay too much attention to them, but we should!
 God still speaks to us in dreams--after all, He has our undivided attention for six to eight hours every night, so why wouldn’t He redeem the time to talk to us?
 He can encourage us, give us direction, show us things to come, and comfort us, just as He did Solomon, Jacob, Abraham, Joseph, and others.

 Pay attention to your dreams!
 The Lord will help you remember dreams that He has authored.
 A dream journal beside your bed is a helpful tool.
 After recording a dream, pray and ask the Lord for understanding and insight as to its meaning.
 Know that the devil understands how vulnerable we are as we sleep, so he tries, too, to invade our dreams and torment us with nightmares.
-As Christians, we have authority to quickly rebuke and reject those troubling dreams.
+As Christians, we have the authority to quickly rebuke and reject those troubling dreams.

 So, go ahead…relax, drift off to sleep, and dream a little dream.
 God could speak to you tonight!